pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 ```

 To do this, I used [Ansible](https://www.ansible.com/)[^1].
 Ansible is a software package, which runs commands through
 SSH.
-It allows you to define not what you want to _happen_, but how you want things to _be_.
-For example, you don’t
+The idea is that you don’t define what you want to _happen_, but how you want things to _be_.
+For example, you
-‘start a service’, you make sure ‘the service is running’.
+don’t ‘start a service’, you make sure ‘the service is running’.

 One huge advantage of this approach is that Ansible Playbooks are idempotent; you can run them as often as you like, and
 the system will end up in the desired state every time.
 It’s not _technically_ idempotent when you include things like